-

-This study employs the IEST Battery Electrode Resistance Analyzer (BER2500) to evaluate and compare the electronic conductivity of bare aluminum foil and carbon-coated aluminum foil, as well as the conductivity of LiFePO₄ electrodes coated on each type of current collector.
-The research aims to elucidate how carbon-coated aluminum foil improves electrode performance in lithium-ion batteries, particularly for LiFePO₄-based systems.
+This study employs the IEST Battery Electrode Resistance Analyzer (BER2500) to evaluate and compare the electronic conductivity of bare aluminum foil and carbon-coated aluminum foil, as well as the conductivity of LiFePO₄ electrodes coated on each collector type.
+Aluminum foil conductivity is defined here as the reciprocal of resistivity, measured under controlled uniaxial pressure; the two-probe through- thickness configuration captures the combined resistance of the foil, any surface layer, and the probe–sample contact.
+The research quantifies how the carbon coating modifies both bulk electrical properties and practical electrode performance for LiFePO₄-based lithium-ion battery systems.

 3. Test Conditions